stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 foo.x // what type is this?
 ```

-What if labels aren't specified (a common case)?
+Similarly, what happens when labels are unspecified (a common case)?

 ``` swift
 enum Foo {